UNITED STATES

 Any discrepancies in any table between the amounts identified as total amounts and the sum of the amounts listed therein are due to rounding.

 Our reporting currency is Renminbi.
 This annual report contains translations from Renminbi to U.S. dollars solely for the convenience of the reader.
-Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at a rate of RMB6.3726 to US$1.00, which was the exchange rate in effect as of December 30, 2021 as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
-We make no representation that any Renminbi amounts referred to in this annual report could have been, or could be, converted into U.S. dollars, as the case may be, at any particular rate, or at all.
+Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at a rate of RMB7.0999 to US$1.00, which was the exchange rate in effect as of December 29, 2023 as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
+The exchange rate in effect as of April 19, 2024 was RMB7.2403 to US$1.00.
+We make no representation that any Renminbi amounts referred to in this annual report could have been, or could be, converted into U.S. dollars at any particular rate, or at all.

 This annual report contains forward-looking statements that reflect our current expectations and views of future events.
 These forward-looking statements are made under the “safe harbor” provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Known and unknown risks, uncertainties and other factors, including those included in “Item 3.
 Key Information—D. Risk Factors,” may cause our actual results, performance, or achievements to be materially different from those expressed or implied by the forward-looking statements.